How to Spot a Trend: Listening for the Shift

 Follow Through

-The most important part of trendspotting isn’t the trend itself, but what you do with it.
-When you listen for trends, always keep in mind how you can connect it to your business or brand.
-Maybe you can become a resource with a blog post or webinar on the trend.
-Maybe you can craft your next marketing campaign around the trend.
+Consider sharing your commentary with the media, or offering your company’s subject-matter experts as resources.
+Or you can craft your next marketing campaign around it.
 Perhaps the trend is something important your business needs to take a stance on.
-Or the trend might be so big it will transform the way you do business.
+Maybe the trend is so big it will transform the way you do business.
 It’s not always about being the first to spot a trend, or even what the trend is — it’s knowing how to use it.

 Stay Agile